Geology, soil and seismic risk

 Bulk Density parameter is available in other documents such as:

-• Soil Inventory: in the genetic soil horizons section among others parameters there is the bulk density data (only for the soils of the plain);
+• Soil Inventory: in the genetic soil horizons section among others parameters there is the bulk density data (only for the the soils of the plain);

 • Benchmark local sites: bulk density and Ksat values, derived mostly by pedotransfer functions, are always present.

-Web mapping
+Web maps

-Soil Catalog of Emilia-Romagna
+• Soil Catalog of Emilia-Romagna

 The website provides access to 1:50k soil map (plain and hills) and point data (extension service soil analyses and shallow water table measurement sites).
 A selection of derived thematic maps is available as well.
 It’s possible to draw plots, to identify a soil type using a special tool and to calculate the fertilization plan of your plots.